Raposo Bernardo > Lisbon, Portugal > Firm Profile

-We provide our Clients top quality services and for that purpose we work with the utmost rigour.
-The results provided to our Clients are the best indicator.
-We are fully aware that the speed in the answer is essential and we are used to work under time pressure and to anticipate the agreed deadlines.
+Quality and rigour in the services provided: We provide our clients with top quality services and for that purpose we work with the utmost rigour.
+The results provided to our clients are the best indicator of this.
+We are fully aware that the speed of an answer is essential and we are used to working under time pressure and to anticipate the agreed deadlines.

-Apart from the tradition we are proud of, we seek for the most innovating procedures and solutions to the benefit of the Client.
-For such purpose we permanently invest in training and in technology in order to increase the efficiency of our services.
+Innovation to the benefit of the clients: Apart from the tradition we are proud of, we seek the most innovating procedures and solutions for the benefit of our clients.
+For this purpose we permanently invest in training and in technology in order to increase the efficiency of our services.

-We provide specialized services in all areas of law to all the industry sectors.
+Global services: We provide specialized services in all areas of law to all the industry sectors.
 We also provide services for several other jurisdictions, especially for Portuguese-speaking African countries, either through our network of local partners or our specialized desks.

-We provide legal services with pleasure and for pleasure.
+Diversity and inclusion: We provide legal services with pleasure and for pleasure.
 We can´t be any different.
 That is why we need a well-being environment that is at the same time stimulating and non-discriminating.
 We are a law firm exempt of any type of discrimination.
 Nevertheless we develop programs and initiatives promoting diversity and inclusion.

 |Managing Partner||Nelson Raposo Bernardoemail@example.com||+351 213 121 330|

-|Ms Joana Andrade Correia||Senior Associate, Co-head of the Corporate law and M&A department, specialized in…||View Profile|
+|Ms Joana Andrade Correia||Partner, Co-head of the Corporate law and M&A department, specialized in corporate…||View Profile|

 |Mr Manuel Esteves Albuquerque||Senior associate||View Profile|

-|Ana Cláudia Rangel||Head of the Litigation and Arbitration Department, specialized in civil procedural law,…||View Profile|
+|Ms Ana Cláudia Rangel||Head of the Litigation and Arbitration Department, specialized in civil procedural law,…||View Profile|

-|Mr Nelson Raposo Bernardo||Global managing partner of Raposo Bernardo; head of Banking and Finance; head…||View Profile|
+|Mr Nelson Raposo Bernardo||Nelson Raposo Bernardo is the managing partner and head of the banking…||View Profile|

 LanguagesEnglish French German Italian Polish Portugese Spanish